Utah Administrative Code

 The purpose of this rule is to establish the procedures by which agencies shall bill and make initial collection efforts according to a coordinated schedule, the method to be used by agencies to transfer their delinquent accounts receivable to the Office or its designee for additional collection action, write-off of receivables, and the procedures and allocation of costs of collection established pursuant to Subsections 63A-3-502(4)(g), 63A-3-502(6)(b), Section 15-1-4,Utah Code, and by the Legislature in applicable laws.

-This rule is established pursuant to Subsections 63A-3-502(3)(m), 63A-3-502(7)(f), 63A-3-502(4)(g), 63A-3-502(6)(b), Section 15-1-4, Utah Code and the Office intent language and fees authorized by the Legislature in applicable laws.
+This rule is established pursuant to Subsections 63A-3-502(3)(m), 63A-3-502(7)(f), 63A-3-502(4)(g), 63A-3-502(6)(b), Section 15-1-4, and fees authorized by the Legislature in applicable laws.
 Subsection 63A-3-502(3)(m) authorizes the Office to establish procedures for writing off accounts receivable for accounting and collection purposes.
 Subsection 63A-3-502(7)(f) authorizes the Office to require state agencies to bill and make initial collection efforts of its receivables up to the time the accounts must be transferred.
 Subsection 63A-3-502(7)(a) authorizes the Office to require state agencies to transfer collection responsibility to the Office or its designee according to time limits specified by the Office.
 Subsection 63A-3-502(4)(g) authorizes Office to establish a fee to cover the administrative costs of collection, a late penalty fee and an interest charge by following the procedures and requirements of Section 63J-1-504.
 Subsection 63A-3-502(6)(b) prohibits the Office from assessing the interest charge established by the Office under Subsection 63A-3-502(4)(g) on an account receivable subject to the postjudgment interest rate established by Section 15-1-4.
-Section 15-1-4 requires civil and criminal judgments of the district court and justice court to bear interest at the federal postjudgment interest rate and sets forth the procedures to be followed.
-The annual Appropriation Act authorizes the fees charged by the Office to collect accounts and provides legislative intent language allowing the costs of collection to be collected from the debtor.
+Section 15-1-4 requires civil and criminal judgments of the district court and justice court to bear interest at the federal postjudgment interest rate plus 2% and sets forth the procedures to be followed.
+The annual Appropriation Act authorizes the fees charged by the Office to collect accounts and allows the costs of collection to be collected from the debtor.

 In addition to terms defined in Section 63A-3-501, the following terms are defined below as follows: